Andromeda Chained to the Rocks: Mythology

-In Metamorphoses, Andromeda (mythology) is the daughter of an Ethiopian king and queen, Cepheus and Cassiopeia.
+In Metamorphoses, Andromeda is the daughter of an Ethiopian king and queen, Cepheus and Cassiopeia.
 Cassiopeia was very boastful about her beauty, and asserted that she was more beautiful than Juno, the queen of the gods and the Nereids.
 Insulted by Cassiopeia's assertions, Neptune sent a sea monster to the Ethiopian coast.
 Neptune then could only be appeased upon the sacrifice of Andromeda, the king's beautiful virgin daughter, to the sea monster.
 Andromeda was chained naked to rocks by the coast, awaiting the sea monster.
 Perseus, passing by, noticed the beautiful girl and made a deal with her parents that he would save her, should he be allowed to have her hand in marriage.
 The king and queen agreed and Andromeda was spared.

 Damsel in distress

 This painting depicts a classic example of the damsel in distress.
 In this theme a beautiful young woman is placed in a perilous situation, usually involving a monster or being trapped in captivity.
-The damsel can then only be rescued by a hero, whom of which she usually ends up marrying.
+The damsel can then only be rescued by a hero, whom she usually ends up marrying.
 In this painting, Andromeda has a distressed look on her face as she is completely shackled and unable to move.
 Although Perseus does not make an appearance in this painting, in similar works we can see Perseus being portrayed in a heroic and graceful light, shown through the use of warm colors and heroic poses.